 Coolors is a fun and interactive way to generate a color scheme for your presentation from scratch.
 You keep hitting the spacebar until you see a palate or color you like.
 You can lock in the colors you like and keep slapping the keyboard to get more colors that match your locked in ones.
 Students always make an “ahhh” type of noise when I show it the first time!

 Adobe Color create this is the more formal/technical way of generating colors.
 They have several different methods of color theory you can pull from and you can get very specific with your choices.
 You can also upload an image and it will pull the colors from that image to create a custom color palette.
 This is certainly a professional tool.

 Graphic Design Tools

 I won’t get into these too much but sometimes the slide you want to make should start in a piece of design software and get imported into your presentation as an image.
 I often do this for high stakes presentations where I want to guarantee a pixel-perfect presentation.
 I will use Adobe InDesign or Adobe Illustrator but they are part of an expensive subscription so I direct students to these resources if they want to do something similar.

 Canva often wins awards as the easiest to use graphic design software on the planet.
-They have presentation tools built in which I have used before but again, I try to avoid these types of prevention tools.
+They have presentation tools built in which I have used before but again, I try to avoid these types of presentation tools.
 Instead, I have used Canva to make visuals for slides or complete slides and then exported those graphics to Google Slides or PowerPoint.